There is no one right way to establish an effective missions program.

 Regardless of the model you choose for organizing your church’s mission work, the gospel changes our tones and relationships with one another and with our partners.

 We are always called to be Christ to others.
-You can uniquely represent him – to missionaries, to your fellow committee members, and to your church.
+You can uniquely represent Him – to missionaries, to your fellow committee members, and to your church.

 Download Free Guide: Going Global: A Guide for Deepening Your Church’s International Mission’s Program

-2 | The gospel should inform every part of the vision.
+2 | An effective mission program lets the gospel inform every part of its vision.

 Losing a gospel-centered message results in the church becoming disconnected from the reality of its calling.